org-formation/org-formation-cli/docs/task-files.md

 ## Templating
 Org-formation supports the [nunjucks](https://mozilla.github.io/nunjucks/) template engine to generate cloudformation templates from nunjucks based templates.
-Only files containing an `.nj` extension will be processed as nunjucks templates.
+Only files with a `.nj` extension will be processed as nunjucks templates.

 ### Example: